rossprogram/rossprogram.github.io/students/to-apply.md

 ## The APPLICATION WINDOW will open in January.

-When the application window is open, students may initiate the application process by visiting
+When the application window is open, students may initiate the Ross application process by visiting
 <a href="https://apply.rossprogram.org/">https://apply.rossprogram.org/</a>,
 creating a Ross account, and completing the forms posted there.
+The application asks for demographic information, responses to several essay prompts, and uploaded solutions to several mathematical problems.

-Applicants who have technical troubles or other questions about the application process should email
+Applicants who have technical troubles or other questions about the application process are welcome to email
 <a href="mailto:ross@rossprogram.org">ross@rossprogram.org</a>.

-The Ross application asks for demographic information, responses to several essay prompts, and uploaded solutions to several mathematical problems.

 ## Application Deadline